Has Your Salt Lost Its Flavor?

 In the beatitudes, salvation produces gentleness, mercy, purity, and peace-seeking.
 In other words, salty people are those who are becoming more like Jesus.
 They pursue righteousness and purity.
 They don’t pick fights to win souls or put people down to make a point.

 Strong words without a transformed heart produce tasteless salt that repels people instead of drawing them to Jesus.
+This applies to how we treat our children and family members too.

 I’ve seen people, who use common courtesy in normal conversations, be rude when expressing their biblical beliefs to unbelievers.
 That is also tasteless.
 Throughout the New Testament, we’re admonished not to argue, but to gently correct in the hope that God might grant repentance leading to a knowledge of the truth (2 Timothy 2:24-26).